Oushesh/Impact_Nexus005/readme_suggestions.md

      anomaly detection: on data (TODO)
      how the pipelines are modules can be connected together (TODAY)

-## Deep checks:
-   MLOPS operations and testing (DONE) insights generated from data

-## Data Steps:

-## Automatic Retraining when new data comes in:
-   * data: (will add today as well.)

-## Changes made:
-   * Logs should be under log folder

-## Assessment Service
-   * Abstracts the Folder as a Knowledge Base.
-(DONE)
-     #TODO: Folder selection step using Django Ninja Form select

-## Logs for Supabase client
-   python3 -m pip install supabase

-## TODO and Progress Tracking.
-   Django Project abstracting Knowledge Base from the Folder info into massive json (DONE) Add Deepcheck to check incoming data
-   Aggregate Data from scraping (Airbyte example oekobaudat data here)

-   Bad Comments: why have 2 application running: (unified: into 1 Django structure) rest_api
-    Rest_api
-## MLOPS
-    * Technical risk -- poorly performing
-    * Compliance risk -- violating regulatory or corporate policies

-## Why make it like the idea of services?
-   Tomorrow when the company has to change infrastructure you can use stuffs like Terraform or ansible to make the transition for different versions of the app.

-## Make Budget for ChatGPT or github copilot
-   * This will 5-10x productivity your engineers in the team.
-   * This is crucial for GPT

 ## ML OPS && CML (Continuous Machine Learning)

    The previous pipeline dit not account for the OPS and Continuous Machine Learning.
 CML + DVC